How To Make Your Presentation Pop with a Short Room and an Even Shorter Timeline

 More Than Technology

-Even as the team planned for the programming and technology required to make the display run smoothly, the physical requirements of the installation needed to be addressed as well; the scaffold and screen alone weigh over three tons.
-Getting the equipment on location and on time, into the venue, and safely erected took Atlanta’s best event production team.
+Even as the team planned for the programming and technology required to make the display run smoothly, the physical requirements of the installation needed to be addressed as well; the scaffold and screen alone weighed over three tons.
+Getting the equipment on location and on time, into the venue, and safely erected took Atlantaโ€™s best event production team.
+Once the array of panels is assembled, each tile needs to be checked and rechecked before the event starts.
+Replacing a faulty tile isnโ€™t as simple as it might seemโ€”different batches of tiles can have different subtle color characteristics, causing patchiness in the final display.

-But when everything comes together—software, hardware, lighting, and know-how, the display comes together for a breathtaking image.
+But when everything comes togetherโ€”software, hardware, lighting, and know-how, the display comes together for a breathtaking image.
 We were excited to work on this project and thrilled with how it came together.

 Let us know how we can help with your next corporate event.